Old Three Hundred: Implementation

 American Moses Austin was authorized as an empresario by Joaquín de Arredondo of Spain to create a colony of Americans in Texas, which was lightly populated, as a bulwark against the native Comanche people.
 Before this plan could be implemented, Moses Austin died in Missouri in 1821.
-That same year Mexico gained independence from Spain.
+That same year, Mexico gained independence from Spain.

 Stephen F. Austin agreed to carry out his father's plan for a colony.
-At the end of the summer of 1821, he and a small group of Anglo-American settlers crossed into Texas.
+At the end of the summer of 1821, a small group of Anglo-American settlers and he crossed into Texas.
 Before he reached San Antonio to meet with the governor, the group learned that Mexico had gained its independence from Spain.
 Texas was now a Mexican province rather than a Spanish one.
 Governor Martinez assured Austin that the new Mexican government would honor the colonization contract.

 Austin returned to Louisiana to recruit settlers.
 He offered land at 12 cents per acre, which was 10% of what comparable acreage sold for in the United States.
-The Settlers were required to satisfy four regulations:
+The settlers were required to satisfy four regulations: